 |Peninsula Osa and Southern Pacific||December to April||May to November|

 The official currency of Costa Rica is the Colon.
 However, most places will accept either US Dollars or Colones.
-It is not recommended to exchange money to Colones before visiting the country.
-Should you decide to exchange money before your arrival, it is recommend to only exchange a small amount.
+If you can exchange Colones in your home country, we recommend to bring some cash in Colones and some in US Dollars.
+The US Dollar would be more of a backup and for the last days so that you do not have Colones left once you leave the country.
 Costa Rica has many ATM/cash machines throughout each destination area, and many have the option of USD or Colones (CRC).
 It is recommended that before beginning your trip, you withdraw (3) to six (6) days worth of cash in USD in $20 denominations or smaller and bring that with you to Costa Rica.
 Canadian dollars and Euros are generally not accepted.

 To avoid exchange rate fees, pay for items priced in USD with USD and those priced in Colones with Colones.
 Generally, change from a purchase with USD will be returned in Colones.
 Because of this, there is really no need to visit a Currency Exchange after a few days.
 If you choose to pay for items with your debit/credit card, be aware that there are usually fees associated with these purchases.
 These fees vary by bank.
 It is advisable to bring two (2) different cards in case one is eaten by an ATM, lost, or stolen.
 Please check with your bank before going abroad to ensure your cards will work in Costa Rica and to add travel advisories in case of fraud alerts.